riscv/meta-riscv/README.md

 ## Description

-This is the general hardware specific BSP overlay for the RISC-V based devices.
+This is the general hardware-specific BSP overlay for the RISC-V based devices.

 More information can be found at: <https://riscv.org/> (Official Site)